rivethealth/denorm/doc/join.md

 ```

 This function should be called periodically.
 Additionally workers can listen to
-the `public.book_full__chg__genre` listener.
+the `public.book_full__que__genre` listener.

 </details>

 ### Errors

 Errors in updating the target no longer fail the original transaction.
 Ensure
-that the query does not have errors, as this block asynchronous updates.
+that the query does not have errors, else they will halt asynchronous updates.

 ### Performance